Jeda777/Jeda777/README.md

 ###

-<p align="left">My name is Jakub, and I am a self-taught Full-stack Developer from Poland.
-I have been learning for 2 years.
-I am currently in my second year of studies in computer science.</p>
+<p align="left">Hi!
+I'm Jakub, passionate about programming since childhood and currently diving deep into the world of full-stack development.
+I've been learning and practicing full-stack development for the past three years and  I am currently in my second year of computer science studies.</p>

 ###